triplepoint/kixeye_challenge/docs/running_todo.md

 - Database
   - X Contains user score, indexed by user's unique ID extracted from facebook request
-  - Test script to generate 1M records of test data
+  - X Test script to generate 1M records of test data

 - Report
   - Must answer "How many total players are there?"